gofiber/docs/blog/2026-02-11-whats-new-in-fiber-v3.md

 <!-- truncate -->

-## Before You Start: Go 1.25 and the Migration CLI
+## Before You Start: Go Version and the Migration CLI

-Fiber v3 requires **Go 1.25** or later.
+Fiber v3 requires a recent Go version (check the `go` directive in [go.mod](https://github.com/gofiber/fiber/blob/main/go.mod) for the exact minimum).
 Update your toolchain before upgrading so the module `go` directive and standard library features align with the new minimum version.

 Before you dive into manual refactors, use the migration helper that ships with the Fiber CLI.
 It can take care of a large part of repetitive upgrade work and gives you a cleaner baseline for the manual improvements described in this post.